MartinBradbury/walking-the-wainwrights/README.md

 All pages on the website were tested for responsiveness across multiple devices.
 All pages display correctly on all devices tested.

 ### Devices used for testing, OS and Browsers

--   Iphone 12, 13, 14
+-   iPhone 12, 13, 14
 -   Latest and Legacy Android Smartphones: Test on devices from manufacturers Samsung, Google.
 This includes models running the latest OS versions Android 12 & 13.
 -   Latest and Legacy iOS Devices: Include the latest and legacy handsets by Apple, iPhone X, iPhone 12 Mini, iPhone 13 Pro, and iPhone 14 Plus.
 This ensures testing on the    latest iOS versions like iOS 15 and 16.
 -   Windows OS, windows 10 and windows 11 devices were used to test the website
--   Mac OS, Mac os was tested using a macbook air.
+-   Mac OS, Mac os was tested using a MacBook air.
 -   Chrome
 -   Firefox
 -   Safari
 -   Edge
 -   Opera

 ### bugs